microsoft/Mastering-the-Marketplace/saas/labs/lab1-create-pc-offer/README.md

 1. Open a new tab for the [Azure portal](https://portal.azure.com) and log in.
 1. Create a Resource Group named **saas-workshop**.
 Although you may use a different name, all labs will refer to the Resource Group with this name.
-1. In the **saas-workshop** Resource Group, create a standard Azure Data Storaage account.
+1. In the **saas-workshop** Resource Group, create a standard Azure Data Storage account.
 This will be your CRM database, so name it accordingly to distinguish it from future storage accounts that will be created in this Resource Group.
 1. Once the storage account is created, browse to the storage account's overview page.
 1. In the left-hand menu, find the **Security + networking** section.
-1. In that section find and click on the **Access keys** link.
+1. In that section, find and click on the **Access keys** link.
-1. At the top of the page, click the **Show keys** link and you see the connection strings for the database.
+1. At the top of the page, click the **Show keys** link, and you see the connection strings for the database.
 1. Copy a connection string to your copy/paste buffer.

 #### Configure Customer Leads in Partner Center

 1. Go back to the Partner Center tab in your browser.
 1. Select the **Connect** link.
-1. From the **Lead destination** dropdown select **Azure Table**.
+1. From the **Lead destination** dropdown, select **Azure Table**.
 1. Enter your **Contact email** and paste in your **Storage account connection string**.
-1. CLick the **Validate** link to ensure your connection string is valid.
+1. Click the **Validate** link to ensure your connection string is valid.
 1. Click **Connect**.

-For each page, you must click the **Save draft** at the bottom on the page to move on.
+For each page, you must click the **Save draft** at the bottom of the page to move on.

 1. Click **Save draft** at the bottom of the page.